ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/PHYSICS_ADMM.md

 | Dual (pressure) | Relational adjacency `R_ik` |
 | Step size | Valence drive `v` |

+### 7.6 Negentropy Flux and Tripsody
+The `negentropy_flux` in ADMR does not merely scale learning rates; it exhibits a "tripsody" — a tripartite rhapsodic oscillation.
+As negentropy increases, the flux induces temporary phase-locking, allowing the solver to traverse topological singularities safely.
+This tripsodic behavior modulates the polynomial scaffold to "breathe" in rhythm with the system's structural maturation.

 ---

 ## 8. Number-Theoretic Stabilizer (`src/core/number_theoretic_stabilizer.py`)